nklabs/matlib/README.md

 Notice that the matrix dimension ranges begin with 1 instead of 0.
 This makes indexing compatible with standard mathematical notation.

-Notice that dimension indicies are ascending instead of the normal descending for big-endian.
+Notice that dimension indices are ascending instead of the normal descending for big-endian.
 This allows us to use Verilog concatenation to construct matrices in standard mathematical notation, see below.